-Idiot Watch is an ever-updating series of videos and images that aims to show just how idiotic members of the human race can be.
+Idiot Watch is a series of videos and images to demonstrate just how idiotic members of the human race are.
 Please feel free to add a link from your own blog/ site and help spread the word.
 Scroll down the page for older posts…

 6. “Reverend” Robert West

-Switching on for Eggheads on BBC2 one night, I happened upon a Party Election Broadcast for the British National Party just in time to see a vicar flounce out of a church and spout some racist twaddle about Islam.
-Though not a great admirer of the Christian church generally, I was genuinely shocked that an ordained clergyman could get away saying poison like that.
+Switching on for Eggheads on BBC2 one night, I happened upon a Party Election Broadcast for the British National Party.
+I was just in time to see a vicar coming out of a church spout some racist twaddle about Islam.
+Though not a great admirer of Christianity generally, I was shocked that an ordained clergyman could be so openly racist.
 I dug around a little and found that the “vicar” – Robert West – isn’t a proper reverend at all.
-He is a former Conservative councillor from Lincolnshire who started his own church to preach a kind of twisted semi-racial separation.
+A former Conservative councillor from Lincolnshire, he started his own church to preach a kind of twisted semi-racial separation.
 A perfect candidate for Idiot Watch.

 5. Former UKIP Man Godfrey Bloom Opens His Mouth And Out Pours…

 Some people live on a different planet to the rest of us.
-UKIP’s Godfrey Bloom can’t see why the term “Bongo Bongo Land” is racist, even after his own party leader of the time, that well-known advocate of Political Correctness, Nigel Farage, says it is.
-More worryingly is the way he’s had lots of messages of support.
-Watch to the end for an example of “the spirit that won Britain the war”.
+UKIP’s Godfrey Bloom can’t see why the term “Bongo Bongo Land” is racist.
+Surprisingly, even Nigel Farage, UKIP leader at the time, says it is.
+More worryingly is the way Geoffrey has received “hundreds of messages of support”.
+Watch to the end of the video for an example of “the spirit that won Britain the war”.

 Bloom is something of a radical anti-Green and an Idiot Watch shoo-in.
 He was filmed at the 2009 Copenhagen United Nations Climate Change Conference congratulating the French Government for sinking the Greenpeace ship, Rainbow Warrior, in 1985:

-Although this video is a few years old, I wouldn’t have thought the “courageous” actor Jon Voight would have softened his views any.
+Although the following video is quite old, I doubt if “courageous” actor Jon Voight would have softened his views any.
 Nor the audience members, who whoop and holla whenever he says something really stupid.
-That the powerful American insurance and drug companies could put this message over to the majority of the people of the United States is proof that Mind Speak exists and that the world (at least a large part of it) is idiotic.
+That the powerful American insurance and drug companies could put this message over to the majority of the people of the USA is proof that Mind Speak exists.
+And that the world (at least a large part of it) is idiotic.

-As regards bringing God into it: I’ve got news for you, suckers, Jesus Christ (as portrayed in The Bible) would have voted for these proposals.
+As regards bringing God into it… I’ve got news for you, suckers, Jesus (of The Bible fame) would have voted for these proposals.
 In fact, he would probably have wondered why they didn’t go much further.

-I looked at a lot of Creationist videos and this was probably the most evidence-led and compelling, so you can imagine how terrible most of the others are.
+I watched loads of Creationist videos and this was probably the most evidence-led and compelling.
+So you can imagine how terrible most of the rest are.
 The typical pro-Creationist video features happy library music, over which someone very calm and holy chunters on about butterflies and miracles.
 Others (the really boring ones) are simply page after page of text crammed on to the screen.

 To quote the female presenter (in a line that could have come straight out of The Simpsons): “Life from non-life, apart from God’s direct intervention, is a fairy tale.
 But despite that obvious truth, evolutionists continue to build their supposedly scientific case on a foundation that virtually rules out everything that follows after it.”
 Yeah, right.